The Science of Attraction: The Chemistry of Physical Attraction (How Important Is It?)

 The door swings open and you catch a glimpse of the person who walks in.
 Instantly, you feel those butterflies in your stomach or chest or wherever.
 You just can’t help but notice how attractive they are.

-Do you ever wonder what’s really going through your head during those moments?
+Do you ever wonder what’s really going through your head?

 Researchers who study romance and attraction divide “love” into three different categories—lust, attraction, and attachment.
 When you’re physically attracted to someone, you’re experiencing neurological and hormonal changes that affect the way you feel.